 In this example, STA 1 sends a TWT request to the TWT responding STA to setup a trigger-enabled TWT agreement.
 The TWT responding STA accepts the TWT agreement with STA 1 and confirms the acceptance in the TWT response sent to STA 1.
 Subsequently, the TWT responding STA sends an unsolicited TWT response to STA 2 to setup a trigger-enabled TWT agreement with STA 2.
 Both these TWT agreements are setup as announced TWTs.
-During the trigger-enabled TWT SP, the TWT responding STA sends a Trigger frame to which the TWT requesting STAs indicate that they are awake during the TWT SP.
-STA 1 indicates that it is awake by sending a PS-Poll frame and STA 2 indicates that it is awake by sending a QoS Null frame in response to the Trigger frame.
-STA 1 and STA 2 receive their DL BUs in a subsequent exchange with the TWT responding STA and go to doze state outside of this TWT SP.
+During the trigger-enabled TWT SP, the TWT responding STA sends a Basic Trigger frame to which the TWT requesting STAs indicate that they are awake during the TWT SP.
+STA 1 indicates that it is awake by sending a PS-Poll frame and STA 2 indicates that it is awake by sending a QoS Null frame in response to the Basic Trigger frame.
+STA 1 and STA 2 receive their DL BUs in a subsequent exchange with the TWT responding STA and go to doze state outside of this TWT SP. (#24292)

 (…existing texts…)